 - Investigate your accident to retrieve information or evidence that supports your workers’ compensation claim

-- Fill out paperwork so that it is accurate and submit these documents within their deadlines
+- Fill out paperwork accurately and submit these documents within their deadlines

-- Notifying involved parties about your case, including whether you intend to sue
+- Notify involved parties about your case, including whether you intend to sue

-- Attending court hearings on your behalf to advocate for your right to receive workers’ compensation
+- Attend court hearings on your behalf to advocate for your right to receive workers’ compensation